-Please see the Social Security, Unemployment, CalFresh, and Other Regular and Special Government Program Benefit Payments chapter of this handbook.
+Please see the Social Security, Unemployment, CalFresh and Other Regular and Special Government Program Benefit Payments chapter of this handbook.

-What can I do if I can't afford a down payment to replace a home lost in the disasters in Southern California?
+What can I do if I can't afford a down payment to replace a home lost in the disaster?